terminalforlife/ShellProjects/source/csi3/README.md

 A presentable cheat sheet for your i3WM key bindings, written entirely in BASH.

-CSi3 will work on _everyone's_ configuration file.
+CSi3 will not work on _everyone's_ configuration file.
 If you use non-standard configuration formatting and/or syntax, then it may not display correctly.
 Although modes aren't supported, the bindings for them should still be listed.
+More information is available in the included man page.

 ### Requirements